 Have you been looking for a good enough reason to get on your bike?
 Well, there are many reasons you can start cycling.
 Cycling offers a wide range of benefits and usability in every day to day life.
 Below are 10 reasons that can motivate you to get on your bike today.

 Usually it is hard to find good training and nutrition tips for avid cyclists, and women-specific information in this area is even rarer.
 But now, you can get tips and expert advice from the pros for free, and it is coming from the UCI Worlds 2015 Elite Women Team Time Trial silver medalists: Women’s cycling […]

-Rate of Perceived Exertion or the Borg Rating of Perceived Exertion (RPE) is a way of measuring physical activity intensity level.
+The Rate of Perceived Exertion (RPE) or the Borg Rating of Perceived Exertion is a way of measuring physical activity intensity level.
 In medicine, this is used to document the patient’s exertion during a test, and sports coaches use the scale to assess the intensity of training and competition.

 Winning races usually requires sprinting ability.
-If you’re racing a bike, as an amateur or professional, becoming a better sprinter can be the difference between the 1st place or the 20th.
-You can say “I am not a racer, why work on my sprint?”
-Because sprinting is fun.
-It is pure play to go fast. […]
+If you’re racing a bike, as an amateur or professional, becoming a better sprinter can be the difference between 1st place or the 20th.
+So it’s crucial to learn how to sprint.
+You can say “I am not a racer, why to work on my sprint?”
+Because sprinting is […]